metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 This Integration aims to provide easy access to safebreach from XSOAR.
 Following are the things that user can get access through XSOAR command integration:         1.
 User get, create, update and delete         2.
 Deployment create, update and delete         3.
 Tests get and delete         4.
 Nodes get, update, delete
-This integration was integrated and tested with version 0.0.1 of Safebreach Content Management.
+This integration was integrated and tested with version xx of Safebreach Content Management.

 ## Configure Safebreach Content Management on Cortex XSOAR